Summer Olympic Games / All-time Medal Table by Country

 *Independent Olympic Participants.
 Yugoslav athletes from Serbia, Montenegro and Macedonia competed under this denomination at the 1992 Games (0 G / 1 S / 2 B).

 *Unified Team (1992 EUN).
-After the breakup of the Soviet Union, the ensuing independent states competed together in 1992 (except for the Baltic republics of Estonia, Latvia and Lithuania).
+After the breakup of the Soviet Union, the ensuing independent states competed together in 1992 (except for the Baltic republics of Estonia, Latvia and Lithuania) (45 G / 38 S / 29 B).

 *Yugoslavia participated at the Olympic Games from 1920 to 1988, first as Kingdom of Yugoslavia and as Socialist Federal Republic of Yugoslavia since 1948.
 After its breakup, Bosnia-Herzegovina, Croatia, and Slovenia competed independently since the 1992 games, and Macedonia since 1996.
 The state union of Serbia and Montenegro (which was still called Yugoslavia until 2003) competed together in 1996, 2000 and 2004.
 Finally, the union was dissolved in 2006, so Montenegro (MNG) and Serbia (SRB) compete as different nations since the 2008 Olympics.